2016 Donald Trump Las Vegas rally incident: Reaction and analysis

 Trump briefly acknowledged the scuffle in his campaign speech, saying, "We love you, police.
 Thank you.
-Thank you, officers", as Sandford was led out of the arena.
+Thank you, officers," as Sandford was led out of the arena.
 When Fox News interviewer Maria Bartiromo asked Trump about Sandford allegedly having overstayed his visa in the United States, Trump said, "Well, that's what's happening.
 I mean, look, we have no law, we have no order when it comes to many things.
 I mean, we're just talking about immigration," and speculated that there were "millions" of people in the United States who had overstayed their visas.

 The incident received little coverage in the American media.
 Journalists and political commentators attributed this to its "feebly unsophisticated" and "poorly conceived" nature.
-They also suggested that Trump and his supporters declined to make political capital from the incident, as "a white British non-Muslim man did not fit his narrative of 'threat'."
+They also suggested that Trump and his supporters declined to make political capital from the incident, as "a white British non-Muslim man did not fit his narrative of 'threat'".
 The Oregonian noted the short sentence given to Sandford, suggesting that "U.S. officials [...] apparently do not consider Sandford a threat."
-Writing in The Independent, Peter Walker was critical of the decision to incarcerate Sandford, opining "The autistic do not respond well to deterrents, and this is why [Sandford] should never have spent a single day in prison [...] if sentenced in the UK, I've no doubt this punishment would have recommended a hospital order or counselling."
+Writing in The Independent, Peter Walker was critical of the decision to incarcerate Sandford, opining "The autistic do not respond well to deterrents, and this is why [Sandford] should never have spent a single day in prison [...] if sentenced in the UK, I've no doubt this punishment would have recommended a hospital order or counseling."

 The BBC produced a documentary about the incident and various issues concerning mental health and treatment of individuals affected by disorders.
 Titled The Brit Who Tried to Kill Trump, it aired on BBC Three on the BBC iPlayer, then on BBC One in the United Kingdom on January 29, 2017.
 The film was critical of mental health care in the UK, stating that "NHS resources [are] increasingly stretched by government cuts" and "There's also this difficult crossover period around 18 years old when someone passes from youth to adult services and people can get lost in the system."